Water In Gas tank

 water in fuel tank symptoms

-Detecting water in a gas tank can be tricky since symptoms are not always apparent.
+Detecting water in a gas can be tricky since symptoms are not always apparent.
 However, there are some signs to watch out for.

 1. Poor Engine Performance